Disabling AlertingLast updated on 01 November, 2022

 Sometimes, you don’t need to know about conditions that would generate an alert—as the device being monitored may not be in production, or performance issues are not a cause for concern, just availability.
-In these cases, you can disable alerting for a resource, website, EventSource, etc.; a group of resources or websites; or even just a datapoint as it applies to a single instance.
+In these cases, you can disable alerting for a resource, a website, an EventSource, or a group of resources or websites.
+You can also disable alerts for a datapoint as it applies to a single instance.

 - Can you update the alert criteria to make the alert more meaningful?
 If you are receiving alert notifications that are not actionable or relevant to your environment, consider tuning the conditions that are triggering the alert.

-- Can you enable one of LogicMonitor’s AIOps alerting features to intelligently reduce noise?
+- Can you enable one of LogicMonitor’s AIOps alerting features to reduce noise?
 If your goal is to reduce alert noise, LogicMonitor offers features that intelligently suppress alert routing when the alert is not deemed anomalous or when the alert is deemed to have been directly caused by the unreachability of a “parent” resource.
 For more information on these features, see Enabling Dynamic Thresholds for Datapoints and Enabling Root Cause Analysis respectively.

 How to Disable Alerting

-Disable alerting for one or more datapoints
+One or more datapoints

-To disable alerting for one or more datapoints on a single instance, use the Alert Tuning tab for that instance:
+To disable alerting for one or more datapoints on a single instance, use the Alert Tuning tab for that instance.

-Disable alerting for one or more datapoints for all instances on a device
+One or more datapoints for all instances on a device

-If you need to disable alerting for one or more datapoints for all instances of a multi-instance DataSource, you can use the Alert Tuning tab at the DataSource level.
+To disable alerting for one or more datapoints for all instances of a multi-instance DataSource, you can use the Alert Tuning tab at the DataSource level.

-Disable alerting for datapoints at the group level
+Datapoints at the group level

-To disable alerting for one or more datapoints for all devices in a group, use the Alert Tuning tab for the group:
+To disable alerting for one or more datapoints for all devices in a group, use the Alert Tuning tab for the group.

 Note: If the DataSource is multi instance, you can disable alerting for multiple instances at once using the Instances tab.